jhildenbiddle/class-change/README.md

 **Demo:** http://codepen.io/jhildenbiddle/pen/rexWMP

-This example demonstrates delegating multiple events and applying class changes using the `index` argument that is passed to a `options.change` function.
+This example demonstrates delegating multiple events and applying class changes using the `index` argument that is passed to the `options.change` function.

 The `.tab-list` element contains three `<a>` elements.
 An event listener is created that listens for `"click"` events on these three elements.
-When one of these links is clicked, the index of the element (0, 1 or 2) is passed to the `options.change` function which is then used find the first, second or third `.tab-list li` and `.tab-content li` elements.
+When one of these links is clicked, the index of the element (0, 1 or 2) is passed to the `options.change` function.
+This index is used to find the first, second or third `.tab-list li` and `.tab-content li` elements.
 These elements are then returned from the `options.change` function so class changes can be applied.
 The CSS rules then determines the presentation and visibility of the tabbed content based on "active" class name.

 **HTML**